alaiacano/sifter-lib/README.md

     cd sifter-lib
     sbt assembly

+You can also fork this repo and use [this method](http://stackoverflow.com/a/8828803) to pull the code directly into your sbt project (I wouldn't recommend using my repo as a dependency as I'm still activiely committing to it and the API isn't guaranteed to be stable yet).

 ## Example usage.

 Here's a simulation that's run 1000 times.
 There are three different options ("arms"):